Are you a household of streaming tv only? Wondering what to watch? Here’s a handy guide on some of the best shows on streaming tv.

 Hulu Streaming Service

-Much like Amazon, the movies on Hulu are not great.
-I mean, Hot Tub Time Machine 2, really?
-The first was hilarious but the second was painful to watch.
-But their original shows are pretty good and the great thing about Hulu streaming television is you don’t have to wait a year a more for the latest show to be available.
-I mean I’ve already watched all episodes of This is Us.
+You don’t get Hulu for the movies.
+You get it for their original programming and the fact that they have the latest shows available.
+Hulu streaming television is great because you don’t have to wait a year a more for the latest show to be available.
+I mean I’ve already watched most of the episodes of This is Us.
 Not to mention they pick up some excellent shows that are cancelled from cable like The Mindy Project.

 Deadbeat – Follow along blundering medium as he helps spirits cross over by finishing their unsettled business.
 He also has a beautiful, yet fraudulent nemesis, Camomile White, that keeps him on his toes.